Issuer Comparison: Chase vs. Wells Fargo

-Generally speaking, Chase Ultimate Rewards points are worth around 2 cents each, according to the monthly points and miles valuations from The Points Guy.
+Generally speaking, Chase Ultimate Rewards points are worth around 2 cents each, according to our latest points and miles valuations.

 Also, note that your points won’t expire with most Wells Fargo cards, but not all.
 Make sure to read the terms and conditions of your cardholder agreement so you know how to keep your points from expiring.

-According to the same monthly valuations from The Points Guy, Wells Fargo Go Far Rewards points are worth around 1.5 cents each, but you should know that these points do not transfer to airline and hotel partners.
-This makes Wells Fargo Go Far Rewards considerably less flexible than Chase Ultimate Rewards points earned with premium travel credit cards that allow point transfers.
+We estimate Wells Fargo Rewards points are worth around 1 cents each, but you should know that these points do not transfer to airline and hotel partners.
+This makes Wells Fargo Rewards considerably less flexible than Chase Ultimate Rewards points earned with premium travel credit cards that allow point transfers.

 Which issuer is best for you?